zhangyk8/HMM/README.md

 # HMM
-Python 3 Implementation of Hidden Markov Model
+Python 3 Implementation of the Hidden Markov Model

 ## Requirements
 - Python >= 3.6 (Earlier version could be applicable.)